xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractdocimagetype/inline.md

+Inline positioning flag for the image.

 ## Signature

 ```typescript
 inline?: boolean | undefined;
 ```

+## Remarks

+Determines whether the image should be rendered inline with text content or as a block-level element.
+Inline images flow with text whilst block images create separate content sections.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>